Engineered wood: Plyscrapers

+From 1942 to 1943 17 airship hangars in the United States were built of wood, as of war-time shortage no steel was available for their construction.

 Plyscrapers are skyscrapers that are either partially made of wood or entirely made of wood.
-Around the world, there have been many different plyscrapers built including Ascent MKE building and the Stadthaus building.
+Around the world, many different plyscrapers have been built, including the Ascent MKE building, Mjostarnet in Norway, and the Stadthaus building.

-The Ascent MKE building was built in 2022 in Milwaukee, Wisconsin and is the tallest high-rise building using different mass timber components in combination with some steel and concrete.
+The Ascent MKE building was built in 2022 in Milwaukee, Wisconsin, and is the tallest high-rise building using different mass timber components in combination with some steel and concrete.
 This plyscraper is 87 meters tall and has 25 stories.

 The Stadthaus building is a residential building built in 2009 in Hackney, London.
 It has 9 stories reaching 30 meters tall.
-It uses CLT panels as load-bearing walls and floor ‘slabs’.
+It uses CLT panels as load-bearing walls and floor 'slabs'.

+The Black & White Building is an office building topped out in 2023 in Shoreditch, London.
+It has 6 stories reaching 17.8 meters tall.
+It uses CLT panels, glulam curtain walling, and LVL columns and beams.

+As of 2022, over 84 mass timber buildings at least eight stories tall were in construction or completed worldwide, with numerous other projects in the planning stages.
+Its environmental benefits and distinctive appearance drive the growing interest in mass timber construction.

 Bridges

 The Mistissini Bridge built in Quebec, Canada, in 2014 is a 160-meter-long bridge that features both glulam beams and CLT panels.
 The bridge was designed to cross over the Uupaachikus Pass.

 The Placer River Pedestrian Bridge built in Alaska, United States, in 2013.
 It spans 280 ft long and is located in the Chugach National Forest.
 This bridge features glulam as it was used create the trusses.